chrisjberry/datafluencyCB/docs/03_anova_between_subjects.md

 :::{.tip}

-Use `anovaBF()` in the `BayesFactor` package to obtain Bayes Factors corresponding to the main effect of factor 1, the main effect of factor 2, and the interaction between factor 1 and factor 2.
+Use `anovaBF()` in the `BayesFactor` package to obtain Bayes factors corresponding to the main effect of factor 1, the main effect of factor 2, and the interaction between factor 1 and factor 2.

 To specify the two-way ANOVA in `anovaBF()`, use `dependent_variable ~ factor1 * factor2`.